 Common side effects of the PCV vaccine include:

-Serious side effects (which are rare) of the PCV vaccine include:
+Common side effects of the PPV vaccine include:

-- mild pain or hardness where the injection was made (1-3 days)
+- Mild pain or hardness where the injection was given (1-3 days)